 That’s what I thought too.

 - Stories have taken over images.
-Videos will be the next.
+Are videos going to be next?

 - Brands collaborate with micro-influencers to increase reach.

 - Brands display Instagram content on their websites to boost conversions.